Restorative Yoga For Beginners

 Thread the Needle Pose (Urdhva Mukha Pasasana)

-1. Like several of these poses, begin on your hands and knees.
+1. Begin on your hands and knees.
 Hands under your shoulders, knees under your hips.

 2. Your head should be neutral, your back straight and legs hip-width apart.